grillazz/fastapi-greatexpectations/README.md

 choice and the freedom of others people judgment, creating a future full of possibilities, accepting that whatever will be, will be; the future's not ours to see, que será, será.

+Example: imagine if you like to check for unexpected user behaviors and put some decisions on it...

 What about simple cmd line interface as alternative to REST API ?
 Typer or Rich